den-ii/re-former/README.md

 # RE-FORMER

-This is part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum.
-Find it at <a href="https://www.theodinproject.com/lessons/ruby-on-rails-forms”>theodinproject<a>
+This is part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum. [theodinproject](https://www.theodinproject.com/lessons/ruby-on-rails-forms)